garybernhardt/selecta/README.md

 It directly opens `/dev/tty` to do the latter.

 With that exception aside, Selecta is a normal, well-behaved Unix tool.
-If a selection is made, its path will be written to stdout with a single trailing newline.
+If a selection is made, the line will be written to stdout with a single trailing newline.
 If no selection is made (meaning the user killed Selecta with ^C), it will write nothing to stdout and exit with status code 1.